In fact, Michael Burry, Dan Loeb, Bill Ackman, David Einhorn and Seth Klarman have all mentioned it.

-In the back of You Can Be A Stock Market Genius there’s a list of six books that Greenblatt recommends.
+In the back of You Can Be A Stock Market Genius, there’s a list of six books that Greenblatt recommends.
 In addition, he previously served as an adjunct professor at Columbia’s Business School, and I was able to find his syllabus online.

 Q: Are there any other investment books worth reading?

 A: No. (Just kidding.)
 There are no books that I would recommend that exclusively discuss the special-investment situations found in this book.
 However, there are books that can give you excellent background information on the stock market and on value investing.
 All of this information can be helpful when applied to investments in the special-situation area.
 So, if you have the time and the inclination, here is a list of my all-time favorites.

 - The New Contrarian Investment Strategy by David Dreman.

 Dreman demonstrates through substantial documentation that stocks revert to the mean — meaning that underperforming stocks rise and over-performing stocks fall to become average, respectively.
 Following from this, Dreman advises buying companies with low prices and low expectations to get big gains.